-Income Tax Receipts - T2202A
+Income Tax Receipts - T2202

-Income tax receipts will be mailed in February for the previous calendar year.
+Income tax receipts are normally available in February for the previous calendar year.
 The amount deemed eligible is a deduction for provincial tax purposes and a tax credit according to federal tax regulations.
 Income tax receipts will not be issued for unpaid balances due to RMC.